 Preparing Content for a Website Re-design

-Websites cannot be re-designed without an idea of what the content is, or where it should live.
+Websites cannot be re-designed without an idea of what the content is or where it should live.
 When preparing a website to be re-designed, all content must be structured and updated before talk of how things will look can begin.
-Attempting to re-design a website with a poor content hierarchy and outdated content can result in a substantial increases in time.
+Attempting to re-design a website with a poor content hierarchy and outdated content can result in a substantial increase in time.
 All stakeholders should be in agreement on their content before the re-design begins.
 This will allow for the web development team to get clear answers when developing the project.

 Approaches to Preparing Content for a Website Re-design #